hknio/gable_simulation/README.md

 To withdraw all other NFTs from smart contract, 249 days with ~8000 XRD validator rewards each day are required.
 The number of LSU locked in smart contract over those days is represented by this graph:

 ![LSU locked over time](./graph.png)

+In case of perfect solution simulation, it would only take 51 days to recover all LSU locked.
+The results of this simulation are available in `perfect_solution_simulation.txt` file.

 ## Running the simulation